 At any time during negotiations, or if an agreement cannot be reached, either side in bargaining can file for conciliation.
-In this round of bargaining between the DFA and the Board of Governors, DFA filed for conciliation on September 22, 2020 and the Labour Board appointed a conciliation officer.
-Conciliation broke down on October 19, 2020 and both sides have since filed for a conciliation board.
-If no agreement can be reached through the conciliation board, job action may follow.
-The Minister of Labour and Advanced Education must be given 48 hours' notice before a strike or lock-out begins; and that information is made public.
+In this round of bargaining between the DFA and the Board of Governors, the Board filed for conciliation on June 2, 2025 after only a few days of bargaining.
+The Labour Board appointed a conciliation officer on June 23, 2025 and conciliation will take place throughout the summer.
+If no agreement can be reached through conciliation, job action may follow after a 14-day waiting period.
+The Minister of Labour must be given 48 hours' notice before a strike or lock-out begins; and that information is made public.
 You will be notified of the beginning and ending of a strike or lock-out.